anthony-mills/raspberrypi-carputer/README.md

 # Running with out a GPS device

-GPS functionality can easily be fudgedfor development or testing purposes.
-Without an active GPS fix or even a GPS device.
+GPS functionality can easily be fudged for development or testing purposes.
+Without an active GPS fix or even a real GPS device.

 To enable the GPS testing mode change the value of the gpsd-debug option in the application config file to true.